Skip to Main Content

 • Play/non-aggression

-• Elicit other pandas to play by rolling and somersaulting (Wilson and Kleiman 1974)
+• Elicit play with other pandas by rolling and somersaulting (Wilson and Kleiman 1974)

 • Also see Play